gher-uliege/DIVAnd.py/README.md

 Note that you should adapt the path in the previous example (`$HOME/src/divand.py/divand`) to match the installation location of `divand.py`.

-## Toubleshooting
+## Troubleshooting

 ### Segmentation fault at initialization of pyjulia

-On Ubuntu, the default python interpreter (`/usr/bin/python`) produces a segmenentation fault because it is linked statically to libpython2.7.so.
+On Ubuntu, the default python interpreter (`/usr/bin/python`) produces a segmentation fault because it is linked statically to libpython2.7.so.
 As a work-around, use the python interpreter from e.g. Conda after installing the julia package `Conda.jl`.
 The python interpreter is located at `$HOME/.julia/v0.6/Conda/deps/usr/bin/python2.7`.

 ### C++ runtime library error